k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 *Create your Download and Installation Directory Location*

+Where you situate this installation directory depends on your needs.
+On a Linux system, you might consider `/opt/apps/`.
+If you are installing on a Mac or Windows computer, the `/home/username` or `\users\username` directory, respectively, can be considered.

+ > Keep in mind that persistent files created by Fabric Web Studio and the database instance you install will host their data in your installation directory's "persistent-data" folder (e.g., `K2view/Studio/persistent-data`).
+Your Fabric Space's data is stored in the persistent-data/spacename directory.
+The respective space's directory will contain data if you create multiple spaces.

-Using a shell, create a "K2view" directory to download K2view's Blueprints.
+Using a shell, create a `K2view` directory to download K2view's Blueprints.
 You can also use the K2view directory to hold the K2view Fabric Web Studio Installation directory.
 We recommend the use of K2view for this directory.

 ```bash
 mkdir K2view